free things to do in New York City

 Festival | Summer Solstice Festival

 Celebrate the longest day of the year – and Fathers' Day – with art, music, and ceremony.
-Guests include the all-women drum ensemble Batala, and the Indigenous group Cetiliztli Nauhcampa performing a ceremony in the Anahuac tradition.
-Artist Guadalupe Maravilla closes the event with a healing sound bath at sunset.
+Guests more include the all-women drum ensemble Batala, and the Indigenous group Cetiliztli Nauhcampa performing a ceremony in the Anahuac tradition.
+Artist Guadalupe Maravilla closes the event with a healing sound bath at sunset. less

 New York City, NY; NYC